Urea vs uric acid – two compounds that are often confused with each other.

 - The main difference between urea and uric acid is their location in the body and their method of excretion.

 - Urea is present in the blood and is excreted in the urine, while uric acid is not present in the blood and is excreted in the stool.

 What are some similarities between urea and uric acid?

 Urea is synthesized in the liver from ammonia, while uric acid is a breakdown product of purine metabolism.

-Although they have different chemical structures, urea and uric acid share some similarities in their physical properties.
+- Although they have different chemical structures, urea and uric acid share some similarities in their physical properties.

-At physiological pH, urea is a zwitterion, while uric acid is an ion with a net negative charge.
+- At physiological pH, urea is a zwitterion, while uric acid is an ion with a net negative charge.

-Urea vs uric acid, what role do they play in the body?
+Urea vs Uric acid, what role do they play in the body?